webmachinelearning/webnn-samples/README.md

 ### WebNN Installation Guides

-WebNN requires a compatible browser to run, and Windows 11 v21H2 (DML 1.6.0) or higher for GPU and NPU.
+WebNN requires a compatible browser to run, and Windows 11 v21H2 (DML 1.6.0) or higher for GPU.
 Try the latest Google Chrome* Canary or Microsoft Edge Canary, which requires enabling WebNN functionality in the settings.

 1. Download the latest [Google Chrome Canary](https://www.google.com/chrome/canary/) or [Microsoft Edge Canary](https://www.microsoft.com/en-us/edge/download/insider) browser.
 2. To enable WebNN, in your browser address bar, `enter chrome://flags`, and then press `Enter`.
 An Experiments page opens.